phetsims/phet-info/doc/phet-software-design-patterns.md

   - This example is in es6, none of our traits/mixins use es6.

 Interested developers: CM, CK, JG, MK, MB, DB
-JG volunteeered to do this one for 2/4/19.
+JG volunteered to do this one for 2/4/19.

 ## Model-View Controller